NVIDIA/spark-rapids/docs/get-started/getting-started.md

 #### Bounce Buffers
 The following configs control the number of bounce buffers, and the size.
 Please note that for device buffers, two pools are created (for sending and receiving).
-So that this into account when sizing your pools.
+Take this into account when sizing your pools.

 The GPU buffers should be smaller than the [`PCI BAR Size`](https://docs.nvidia.com/cuda/gpudirect-rdma/index.html#bar-sizes)